tlongren/longren.io/README.md

 ### My personal blog
-Available at [https://longren.io](//longren.io) and hosted by Netlify
+Available at [https://longren.io](//longren.io) and hosted by Github.